spraakbanken/swell-project/Normalization_guidelines.md

 1. By letting the annotator correct the text prior to error annotation (whether in smaller or larger chunks), they will be in a better position to build a coherent understanding of the learner's linguistic competence and to form target hypotheses that are consistent with this understanding.

-2. Since error correction and error annotation are conceptually distinct tasks, it is logical to perform them independently.
-It might even be beneficial to outsource normalisation to researchers in second-language acquisition, that is, to people who are experts in constructing target hypotheses for learner texts.
-In contrast, annotation of corrections might be handled just as well by students.
+2. Since error correction and error annotation are conceptually distinct tasks, it makes sense that they can be performed independently.
+This also makes it possible to assign them to different annotators, for example, normalisation to researchers in second-language acquisition (who are experts in constructing target hypotheses for learner texts) and annotation of corrections to students.

 3. There is currently no consensus on how to measure inter-annotator agreement for normalisation.
-Consequently, inter-annotator agreement for error annotation should be calculated based on a given normalisation.
+Hence, inter-annotator agreement for error annotation can only be calculated for a given normalisation.
 Because of the separation of normalisation and error annotation, this is straightforward.

-4. An additional, independent advantage of the separation of normalisation and annotation is that the resulting parallel corpus will be a highly valuable resource for development of automatic methods for identifying learner errors.
+4. An independent advantage of the separation of normalisation and annotation is that the resulting parallel corpus will be a highly valuable resource for development of automatic methods for identifying learner errors.

 ## Why are different normalisations possible?